PedroPerpetua/django-rest-framework-boilerplate/README.md

 ### Project
 - Configuration trough environment variables.
 - Separated requirement file structure for both production and development.
-- Dockerized application.
+- Dockerized application, both for development and production environments.
 - Separate dockerfile for linting, testing and coverage using `isort`, `black`, `autoflake`, `mypy` and `coverage`.
 - CI/CD for linting and testing trough Github Actions.
 - Tests for the implemented features.
-- A Makefile to support basic operations.
+- A `make.sh` script to support basic operations.

 ### Django Functionality
 - Multiple utility functions and extensions frequently used in Django projects.